confluentinc/cp-demo/docs/index.rst

       tools                         /bin/bash                        Up
       zookeeper                     /etc/confluent/docker/run        Up (healthy)   0.0.0.0:2181->2181/tcp, 2888/tcp, 3888/tcp

 #.
-If any containers are not in ``Up`` state, verify in the advanced Docker preferences settings that the memory available to Docker is at least 8 GB (default is 2 GB).
+If any containers are not in ``Up`` state, verify in the advanced Docker preferences settings that the memory available to Docker is at least 8 GB (default is 2 GB) and that Docker is allocated at least 2 CPU cores.

 #.
 If the script errors out before completing, or if there are Docker containers that are not in ``Up`` state, view the container's logs with the command ``docker-compose logs [container]`` and look for error messages and exceptions.